marko-knoebl/slides/sections/python-intermediate/14-dictionaries-en.md

 Any immutable object can act as a dictionary key.
 The most common types of keys are strings.

+## Exercises

-## Exercise: vocabulary trainer
+- vocabulary trainer

-- read a (JSON) file
-- create a data model with dictionaries
-- randomly pick an entry

-## Exercise: Todo list
+- todo list